mikaelhg/pxspec/README.md

 the data row by row, separated by EOL markers, and starting each row by describing a set of `STUB` space coordinates, followed by a whitespace character (" ") separator, followed by the data cell values for that data matrix row.

+After parsing the file header, if you encounter any headers with the keyword `KEYS`, your data will be laid out in the sparse format.
+Otherwise it will be in the dense format.

+If there is a single `KEYS` header, all of the `STUB` values must have a corresponding `KEYS` header.